What to Know About Tuition & Fees

 As opposed to public colleges, Cedarville does not provide a tuition discount to in-state students.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an additional cost you will incur if you decide to stay on campus.
+Cedarville University tuition and fees is the amount charged to undergrads for one academic year, and doesn't include room and board.
 Then again, a lot of students wind up spending under full tuition after getting financial aid along with other reductions.

 Are Tuition and Fees Going Up or Down?